- Achieving Sustainable Site Design through Low Impact Development Practices

 GHG reduction efforts should be preceded by a benchmarking of the building in question.
 Benchmarking is essential to identifying the existing or proposed emissions of a building.
 By benchmarking a building through the use of a GHG emission inventory tool or carbon footprint analysis, it will be possible to identify the largest contributors to a building's emissions and the greatest source of opportunity when it comes to specifying reductions.

 One of the most widely used benchmarking inventory tools is the Federal Energy Management Program Reporting Portal.
 This Excel workbook, released October 6, 2010 by DOE's Federal Energy Management Program (FEMP), provides electronic reporting capability for the Federal agency compiled comprehensive GHG inventory for FY2010 and the base-year 2008 GHG inventory for the purpose of measuring progress toward the goals established under EO 13514.The tool collects agency-aggregated data necessary for calculating scope 1, 2, and 3 GHG emissions in the commonly-used units of energy consumption and fugitive emissions as well as activity data for estimating scope 3 indirect emissions.
 It provides users with the summation of their calculated emissions as well as other performance results for other sustainability goals.
-Version 1.6 is the most up to date version as of the publishing of this page.
-See the link to the workbook (XLS 4.7 MB).
 The GHG and Sustainability Data Report Demonstration is available here.

 A sample screenshot of the results summary from this tool is shown below.